tjni/setuptools-git-versioning/docs/schemas/file/dev_release_file.rst

 .. _dev-release-ignore-file:

-Development releases using just branch name
+Development releases using only branch name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is also possible to use branch names like ``1.0-alpha`` or ``1.1.beta``: